 Many case managers offer no lock in contracts, meaning care can be arranged for one, several or many ongoing visits, and you only pay for what you use.

-Since February 2017, you can manage your own budget for Government funded home care services, and choose how and who delivers your care.
-You may decide to manage your own care rather than use a provider’s case manager.
+You can manage your own budget for Government funded home care services, and choose how and who delivers your care.

-Do you want a case manager to assist with your home care services or would you prefer to self manage your own care?
+Do you want a case manager to assist with your home care services?
 Tell us in the comments below.